Year 1 of 5 Osteopathic Degree – Orthopaedic Sports Massage

 Students are required to prepare a research proposal, to ensure they use evidence-based practice, a clinical portfolio demonstrating their professional abilities and records the variety of patients seen, it also allows students to justify their treatment (or non-treatment) approaches to patients.
 Communication skills are demonstrated in viva type assessments.
 Criticality is demonstrated in the case study and the presentation.

-Address from Kieran Corocoran
+Address from Kieran Corcoran

 I have been teaching Physical Therapy, Manipulative Therapy, Cranial Therapy and Sports Injuries here in Ireland since 1995.
 In that time I have seen people embark on life changing courses that allowed them to become their own boss and dictate how much income they earn!